-- 1. When a qualification is awarded in absentia, the student must make prior arrangements regarding the posting of the certificate and must pay the necessary postage. - 2.
-The UFS academic dress is registered with its supplier with regard to colour scheme and style, and is rented from the UFS.
+- 1. When a qualification is awarded in absentia, the student must make prior arrangements regarding the posting of the certificate and must pay the necessary courier fee.
+Alternatively, students have the option to arrange for the certificate to be collected in person or to authorise a third party to collect on their behalf. - 2.
+The UFS academic dress is registered with its supplier with regard to colour scheme and style and is rented from the UFS.